SLHS 340 Unit 4 Test

 -Not used as much because of advances in technology

--Microphone is on top of the concha and Fills entire concha
+-Microphone is on top of the concha and fills entire concha

-<p>-Use for mild to profound hearing losses.</p><p>-Because of the placement of the aid, there is a greater opportunity to utilize the pinna characteristics.</p><p>-Not used as much because of advances in technology</p><p>-Microphone is on top of the concha and Fills entire concha</p>
+<p>-Use for <strong>mild to profound </strong>hearing losses.</p><p>-Because of the placement of the aid, utilizes the pinna</p><p>-Not used as much because of advances in technology</p><p>-Microphone is on top of the concha and fills entire concha</p>

 New cards